Here's what you need to know...

-For beginners, I like what I call the "pay the toll" method.
+For beginners, "pay the toll" is a cool method.
 When I was younger I used to have a pull-up bar in the doorway going into my closet.
-Every time I opened the door to take something out, I'd do a set (i.e., pay the toll).
+Every time I opened the door to take something out, I'd do a set which was how I paid the toll.

-If I felt good, I'd crank out as many as possible; if I didn't, I'd just bust out a few.
-It never felt too hard, but over the course of the day (and weeks and months), it really added up and my pull-ups got a lot better.
+If I felt good, I'd crank out as many as possible.
+If I didn't, I'd just bust out a few.
+It never felt too hard, but over time it really added up and my pull-ups got a lot better.

 If you don't have the option of a pull-up bar at home, you can adapt the idea and just bust out a bunch of sets between other exercises while you're at the gym, but it's best to spread them out over the course of the day if possible.

 Train for Your Pull-Up Goal

 Once you're better at pull-ups, you need to determine your goal.
 Do you want to get better at weighted pull-ups, do you want to increase how many pull-ups you can do in one set, or do you just want a jacked back?

 When I was at my strongest on weighted pull-ups I actually wasn't that great at cranking out higher rep sets, but when I've been at best reps-wise, my weighted pulls suffered a bit.
 So pick your goal first.

 For increased strength: Do pull-ups twice a week, with one day being weighted for strength, and the other day without extra weight to groove the pattern and avoid beating yourself up too much.

 For increasing max reps: Do a few sets of max reps 4-6 days a week.
 Frequency is key here, so don't do more than a couple sets a day, but give those sets all you've got.

 Related: Take Your Pull-Ups to The Next Level